orbitdb/field-manual/01 Tutorial/01_Basics.md

 ## Instantiating OrbitDB

-Start by installing OrbitDB and its dependency, IPFS.
+You will need to get the code for OrbitDB and its dependency, IPFS, and make it available to your project.
 The process is different between the browser and node.js, so we cover both here.

 ### Installation in Node.js

-Choose a project directory and `cd` to there from your command line:
+Choose a project directory and `cd` to there from your command line.
+Then run the following command.

-From the command line:
 ```bash
 $ npm install orbitdb ipfs
 ```

-Then, in your script, require the modules:
+Then require the modules in your script.

 ```javascript
 const Ipfs = require('ipfs')